kohmeutto/hertz_blog/content/tensor_analysis/operation_OC/_index.md

 +++
-title = "Notation & Basic operation"
+title = "Operation for OC"
 weight = 1
 +++